Growth of torsion groups of elliptic curves upon base change from number fields: Introduction

 \item If $G\subseteq N_{ns}(\ell)$ then $C_{ns}(\ell)^{e}\subseteq G$ for some $e\in \lbrace 1,2,3,4,6\rbrace$, and in fact

-\begin{enumerate}[a.] \item If $\ell\equiv 1\pmod 3$, then $G$ equals $N_{ns}(\ell)$ or $C_{ns}(\ell)$, with $G=N_{ns}(\ell)$ if $F_0$ has a real embedding. \item If $\ell\equiv 2\pmod 3$, then $G$ equals $N_{ns}(\ell)$, $C_{ns}(\ell)$, $G(\ell)$ or $C_{ns}(\ell)^3$, with $G=N_{ns}(\ell)$ or $G(\ell)$ if $F_0$ has a real embedding. \end{enumerate} \end{enumerate} \end{theorem} \begin{remark} As we will see in our proof of Theorem \ref{TheoremSecondMain}, by $\ell\gg_{F_0}0$ we can take $\ell\geq \max\lbrace 29, 15[F_0:\Q]+2\rbrace$, $\ell$ unramified in $F_0$ and $\ell\not\in S_{F_0}$, where $S_{F_0}$ is from \cite[Theorem 1]{LV14}.
+\begin{enumerate}[a.] \item If $\ell\equiv 1\pmod 3$, then $G$ equals $N_{ns}(\ell)$ or $C_{ns}(\ell)$, with $G=N_{ns}(\ell)$ if $F_0$ has a real embedding. \item If $\ell\equiv 2\pmod 3$, then $G$ equals $N_{ns}(\ell)$, $C_{ns}(\ell)$, $G(\ell)$ or $C_{ns}(\ell)^3$, with $G=N_{ns}(\ell)$ or $G(\ell)$ if $F_0$ has a real embedding. \end{enumerate} \end{enumerate} \end{theorem} \begin{remark} As we will see in our proof of Theorem \ref{THEOREMSECONDMAIN}, by $\ell\gg_{F_0}0$ we can take $\ell\geq \max\lbrace 29, 15[F_0:\Q]+2\rbrace$, $\ell$ unramified in $F_0$ and $\ell\not\in S_{F_0}$, where $S_{F_0}$ is from \cite[Theorem 1]{LV14}.

-Let us briefly explain $S_{F_0}$ and the two assumptions from Theorems \ref{TheoremBaseChangeOverF} and \ref{TheoremSecondMain}: that GRH is true and $F_0$ has no rationally defined CM.
+Let us briefly explain $S_{F_0}$ and the two assumptions from Theorems \ref{THEOREMBASECHANGEOVERF} and \ref{THEOREMSECONDMAIN}: that GRH is true and $F_0$ has no rationally defined CM.
 Under these assumptions, Larson and Vaintrob have shown there exists a finite set of primes $S_{F_0}$ such that the prime degree of any $F_0$-rational isogeny of an elliptic curve lies in $ S_{F_0}$ \cite[Theorem 1]{LV14}.
-They also give an effectively computable upper bound on the primes from $S_{F_0}$ \cite[Theorem 7.9]{LV14}. \end{remark} \begin{remark} One has additional information about the mod-$\ell$ Galois representation of an elliptic curve over $\Q$: for any prime $\ell>1.4\times 10^7$ and any elliptic curve $E_{/\Q}$, one has that $\rho_{E,\ell}(G_\Q)$ equals either $\GL_2(\Z/\ell\Z)$ or $N_{ns}(\ell)$ up to conjugacy \cite[Theorem 1.2]{LFL21}. \end{remark} It is natural to ask whether the ``rationally defined CM" hypothesis on $F_0$ is necessary.
+They also give an effectively computable upper bound on the primes from $S_{F_0}$ \cite[Theorem 7.9]{LV14}. \end{remark} \begin{remark} One has additional information about the mod-$\ell$ Galois representation of a non-CM elliptic curve $E$ defined over $\Q$: for any prime $\ell>1.4\times 10^7$, the mod-$\ell$ representation $\rho_{E,\ell}(G_\Q)$ equals either $\GL_2(\Z/\ell\Z)$ or $N_{ns}(\ell)$ up to conjugacy \cite[Theorem 1.2]{LFL21}. \end{remark} It is natural to ask whether the ``rationally defined CM" hypothesis on $F_0$ is necessary.
 Indeed it is, as is shown by the following theorem -- we will prove this in Section \ref{SectionCMCase}. \begin{theorem} Let $F_0$ be a number field with rationally defined CM.
 Then for all integers $B\in\Z^+$ there exists a finite extension $L/ F_0$ whose degree $[L:F_0]$ is coprime to $B$, and a CM elliptic curve $E_{/F_0}$ for which

 \end{theorem}